URL Encoder & Decoder Guide: Percent-Encoding Explained

 | Username / password | Reserved chars | encodeURIComponent() |

-Security: Open Redirects and Encoding Attacks
+Security: Encoding Attacks to Know

 Open redirect via encoding